 A signed MDH 440 must be obtained and submitted for each sub-grantee included in the amount reported for Human Services Contracts (Item 0896) and Special Projects (Item 0899).
 The MDH 440 submitted by sub-grantee must detail their expenditures.

-By July 31ST, counties that utilize FMIS will be receiving an Excel file which identifies UFD expenditures, per FMIS, that exceed prescribed tolerances (LHFSM Section 2050.03).
+By July 31st, counties that utilize FMIS will be receiving an Excel file which identifies UFD expenditures, per FMIS, that exceed prescribed tolerances (LHFSM Section 2050.03).
 This file must be used to determine if a “Local Health Department - Request for Approval” form found at https://health.maryland.gov/Pages/sf_gacct.aspx)

 needs to be submitted to a Program prior to the grant being reconciled.
-Where applicable, Local Health Department - Request for Approval is to be submitted to your assigned grants officer along with other required documents (i.e. Master Cost Settlement Adjustment List, MDH 440, etc.) by August 31st.
+Where applicable, a fully executed Local Health Department - Request for Approval is to be submitted to your assigned grants officer along with other required documents (i.e. Master Cost Settlement Adjustment List, MDH 440, etc.) by August 31st.
 If the Local Health Department – Request for Approval is not returned, as requested, it is the LHD’s responsibility to follow up with the Program, accordingly.
 NOTE: Post-closing adjustments may render portions of this file inaccurate.

 If you have any questions about the completion of the MDH 440 Annual Report, please contact Ms. Nola Gotha at nola.gotha1@maryland.gov, or (410) 767-5135.